gonenduk/basejs/README.md

 ### ESLint

 ESLint is used with the super strict airbnb coding style.
-The only exception is line length which is set to 120 charcaters instead of 80.
+The only exception is line length which is set to 120 characters instead of 80.

 ### Using travis-ci